+The ASAP subfield indicates the initiating STA’s request to start the first burst instance of the FTM session with the initial Fine Timing Measurement frame and capture timestamps corresponding to the transmission of the initial Fine Timing Measurement frame and the receipt of its acknowledgment.
+The responding STA sets the ASAP subfield to 1 to indicate the STA’s intent to send a Fine Timing Measurement frame as soon as possible and capture timestamps corresponding to the transmission of the initial Fine Timing Measurement frame and the receipt of its acknowledgment.

-The ASAP field indicates the initiating STA’s request to start the first burst instance of the FTM session as soon as possible.When the ASAP field is set to 0 and the Partial TSF Timer No Preference field is set to 0 by an initiating STA, the initiating STA requests the start of the first burst instance specified by the Partial TSF Timer field in the initial Fine Timing Measurement Request frame.
-When the ASAP field is set to 1 and the Partial TSF Timer No Preference field is set to 0 by an initiating STA, the Partial TSF Timer field in the Fine Timing Measurement Request frame indicates the requested start of the first burst instance if the ASAP field is set to 0 in the initial Fine Timing Measurement frame.
+When the ASAP subfield is set to 0 and the Partial TSF Timer No Preference subfield is set to 0 by an initiating STA, the initiating STA requests the start of the first burst instance specified by the Partial TSF Timer subfield in the initial Fine Timing Measurement Request frame.
+When the ASAP subfield is set to 1 and the Partial TSF Timer No Preference subfield is set to 0 by an initiating STA, the Partial TSF Timer subfield in the Fine Timing Measurement Request frame indicates the requested start of the first burst instance if the ASAP subfield is set to 0 in the corresponding initial Fine Timing Measurement frame.
+The Partial TSF Timer subfield in both these frames is set to a value between 0 and 62/64 of 65535 TUs (inclusive).

+Figure 9-619 describes how the value of the Partial TSF Timer subfield is determined based on the ASAP subfield and the Partial TSF Timer No Preference subfield at an initiating STA and on the ASAP subfield at the responding STA (Calculation of the value for the Partial TSF Timer subfield).

 Editor: Note Figure 9-619 is moved from its original location to below:

+Figure 9-619—Calculation of the value for the Partial TSF Timer subfield

-The ASAP field is also used by the responding STA to signal whether that request has been honored or not.
-When the ASAP field is set to 0 by the responding STA, the Partial TSF Timer field in the initial Fine Timing Measurement frame indicates the start time of the first burst instance and the earliest time the Fine Timing Measurement Request frame (see 11.22.6.4 (Measurement exchange)) should be sent by the initiating STA.
-When the ASAP field is set to 1 by the responding STA, the Partial TSF Timer field in the initial Fine Timing Measurement frame indicates the start time of the first burst instance and the earliest time the initial Fine Timing Measurement frame will be sent.
-The responding STA sets the ASAP field to 1 to indicate the STA’s intent to send a Fine Timing Measurement frame as soon as possible.
+The ASAP subfield is also used by the responding STA to signal whether that request has been honored or not.
+When the ASAP subfield is set to 0 by the responding STA, the Partial TSF Timer subfield in the initial Fine Timing Measurement frame indicates the start time of the first burst instance and the earliest time the Fine Timing Measurement Request frame (see 11.22.6.4 (Measurement exchange)) should be sent by the initiating STA.

+The Partial TSF Timer subfield in both these frames is set to a value between 0 and 62/64 of 65535 TUs (inclusive).

+When the ASAP subfield is set to 1 by the responding STA, the Partial TSF Timer subfield in the initial Fine Timing Measurement frame indicates the start time of the first burst instance and the earliest time the initial Fine Timing Measurement frame will be sent.
+The value in the Partial TSF Timer subfield in this case is set to a value less than 1/64 of 65536 TUs (inclusive) (≤ 1024 TUs) from the responding STA’s TSF timer.

-The FTMs Per Burst field indicates how many successfully transmitted Fine Timing Measurement frames are requested per burst instance by the initial Fine Timing Measurement Request frame, or allocated by the initial Fine Timing Measurement frame, respectively.
+The FTMs Per Burst subfield indicates how many successfully transmitted Fine Timing Measurement frames are requested per burst instance by the initial Fine Timing Measurement Request frame, or allocated by the initial Fine Timing Measurement frame, respectively.
 The value 0 indicates no preference by the initiating STA and is not used by the responding STA.